The next area on our “Wheel of Wellness (for Life Satisfaction)” is the YELLOW wedge that I call “Ambiance Solutions.”

 The word “ambience” is originally a French word meaning the mood, feeling, environment, atmosphere, climate, or character, of a place or situation.
 Often in Lifestyle Medicine literature, you might hear the word, “Environment.”
-The reason I have chosen another word is because in my mind, “environment” does not convey enough depth for this area of wellness.
+The reason I have chosen another word is that in my mind, “environment” does not convey enough depth for this area of wellness.
 To me, it conjures up something that is merely visible or physical.
-“Ambiance Solutions” here is much more involved.
+The realm of “Ambiance Solutions” here is much more involved.
 Consider the various areas where you are influenced by your surroundings.
 For instance, is your environment peaceful or hectic?
 Noisy or quiet?
 Are there smells of toxic chemicals?
 Are your electronics safe from excess EMF leakage?
 Is there appropriate lighting?
 Do you live or work around pleasant people?
 (Personalities can be just as “toxic” as chemicals or mold can be.)
 These are just a few ways our environment is not just the material surroundings.

 Sometimes, one’s social or work setting alone can make life unbearable.
 You might call this “Atmospheric Pressure.”
 Someone living with an abusive spouse or difficult roommate could be adversely affected the whole day even when they’re at work and away from the painful experience.
-Consider also people who live with “invisible” toxic mold exposure in their home.
-They may have brain fog or headaches even out of the house because the mold gotten into their system over time.
+Consider people who live with “invisible” toxic mold exposure in their homes.
+They may have brain fog or headaches even out of the house because the mold has gotten into their system over time.

-Do you have a pleasant working environment?
+- Do you have a pleasant working environment?

-Is your workspace well lit?
+- Is your workspace well lit?

-Is there comfortable furniture?
+- Is there comfortable furniture?

-Are the co-workers nice?
+- Are the co-workers nice?

-Do you have pictures of loved ones, artwork or other items to personalize your space?
+- Do you have pictures of loved ones, artwork, or other items to personalize your space?

-Can you diffuse a pleasant aroma there to enhance your mood?
+- Can you diffuse a pleasant aroma there to enhance your mood?
 (In my office, I have a “daytime” aromatherapy diffuser, and in my bedroom, a “nighttime” diffuser.
 When I use it in the office, I use bright and cheery essential oils such as citrus aromas.
 Before bed, I usually use calming scents such as lavender.)

-How might you make your workplace more pleasant and comfortable for optimal work?
+- How might you make your workplace more pleasant and comfortable for optimal work?

-Regarding the yellow wedge for ambience in the Wheel of Wellbeing,™ our goal is to create a beneficial setting for life and work.
+Regarding the yellow wedge for ambiance in the Wheel of Wellbeing,™ our goal is to create a beneficial setting for life and work.
 Cleaning up our environment physically, emotionally, socially, psychologically and in other ways can markedly enhance our overall wellbeing.